Research

 Presently the main focus is on:

-• Surveying of glacier thickness, glacier bed-geometry using helicopter ground penetrating radar (GPR).
+- Surveying of glacier thickness, glacier bed-geometry using helicopter ground penetrating radar (GPR).

-• Comprehensive 3D characterisation of basal conditions and englacial features within a temperate alpine glacier using seismic and surface based GPR.
+- Comprehensive 3D characterisation of basal conditions and englacial features within a temperate alpine glacier using seismic and surface based GPR.

-• Investigating temperate glacial ice properties through borehole geophysical analysis (borehole seismic and GPR) and ice core drilling.
+- Investigating temperate glacial ice properties through borehole geophysical analysis (borehole seismic and GPR) and ice core drilling.

-Past studies involved characterization of alpine block glaciers using geoelectrical, seismic and radar methods or the determination of sea-ice thickness and water content using surface nuclear magnetic resonance and electromagnetic induction.
+Past studies involved characterisation of alpine block glaciers using geoelectrical, seismic and radar methods or the determination of sea-ice thickness and water content using surface nuclear magnetic resonance and electromagnetic induction.
 The EEG group works in close collaboration with the glaciology division of ETH Zurich.
 More on cryosphere research within the EEG group.

 Data acquisition methods